OpenEvalProject/evals/manuscripts/elife-63645/v1/manuscript.md

 Phospho-mutants in the NLSCdc14 reporter were made by first introducing the point mutations into the integration plasmid (pA2735) with Q5 site-directed mutagenesis and then transformed and integrated at the ura3 locus.
 The triple mutants of CDC14 (S531,537,546A) were introduced at the endogenous locus in A2588 using Cas9-mediated gene editing as described above.
 The 20 bp complementary sequence for the gRNA used to target CDC14 was GGAGAGTAACGTCAGGGAGA.
 Ectopically expressed mob1Δ132-eGFP and mob1Δ132-3RA-eGFP were made by removing the first 132aa of Mob1 from pA2124 and pA2126 (Rock et al., 2013) with Q5 site-directed mutagenesis, generating pA2972 and pA2973.
 These plasmids were integrated at the trp1 locus and were expressed under the endogenous MOB1 promoter in the presence of a wild-type copy of MOB1.

-## FRAP analysis
+### FRAP analysis

 FRAP analysis was performed on a DeltaVision-OMX Super-Resolution Microscope (Applied Precision, GE Healthcare Bio-Sciences) using a 60× oil objective and a 488 nm laser adjusted to bleach an area of approximately 0.5 μm in radius.
 Two prebleach images were acquired followed by a laser pulse (100% intensity) of 0.02 s duration and postbleach images were acquired at 1 s per frame for 30 s.
 Images at each time points were maximum projections of 7 z stacks with 0.5 μm spacing.
 Images were analyzed with a custom MATLAB script.
 After subtracting the background, fluorescence intensities in the cytosol, Icytosol (t), and at the SPB, ISPB (t) were measured after segmenting the cell and SPBs.
 Photobleaching was corrected by normalizing ISPB (t) with Icytosol (t), ISPB_norm (t) = ISPB (t) / Icytosol (t).
 Double normalization for FRAP was calculated to scale the photobleaching effect between 0 and 1: ISPB_FRAP (t) = [ISPB_norm (t) − ISPB_norm (0)] / [ISPB_norm (pre) − ISPB_norm (0)], where t = 0 is the time point (frame) right after photobleaching and t = pre is the time point (frame) right before photobleaching.
-The double normalized FRAP curves were then fitted to a single exponential curve:  y=ymax1-e-ln2t1/2t, where ymax is the fraction recovered while t1/2 is the half-recovery time.
+The double normalized FRAP curves were then fitted to a single exponential curve: $y=y_{max}1-e^{\frac{-ln2}{t_{1/2}}t}$, where $y_{max}$ is the fraction recovered while $t_{1/2}$ is the half-recovery time.

-## Microscopy and image analysis
+### Microscopy and image analysis

 For live-cell microscopy, cells were imaged on agarose pads (2% agarose in SC medium + 2% glucose, unless otherwise noted) affixed to a glass slide and covered with a coverslip.
 Imaging was performed on a DeltaVision Elite platform (GE Healthcare Bio-Sciences) with an InsightSSI solid state light source, an UltimateFocus hardware autofocus system and a model IX-71, Olympus microscope controlled by SoftWoRx software.
 A 60× Plan APO 1.42NA objective and CoolSNAP HQ2 camera were used for image acquisition.
 For each time point, 7 z sections with 1 μm spacing were collected for each channel and were deconvolved.
 Maximum projections of the deconvolved z stack were used for fluorescence quantification.

 Image analysis was performed with custom scripts in MATLAB.
 First, yeast cells were segmented and tracked through time using the bright-field image stacks and a previously reported algorithm (Ricicova et al., 2013).
 A few modifications were made for the tracking process.
 Images were first aligned to correct for drift in the xy plane and cell segmentations in the last frame of the time-lapse series were used as the reference for tracking.
 Next, fluorescence images of cell cycle markers (such as Spc42 and or Cfi1/Net1) were segmented and tracked based on cell segmentation.
 Appearance of a cell cycle marker in a cell during the acquisition period was used to identify buds (daughter cells) and cell division events.
 Tracking of the cell cycle markers that migrated into the buds were used to identify the corresponding mother cells.
 Finally, for each division event identified, localization of Mob1 (or Cdc14) at regions defined by the cell cycle markers was quantified.

-For Mob1 localization at the SPBs (ISPB), maximum intensity of Mob1 at SPBs (dilated from the SPB area based on segmentation of Spc42) was used given that the size of SPBs (~100 nm) is within the diffraction limit of light microscopy.
-For Mob1 localization in the nucleolus (Inucleolus), the median intensity of Mob1 in the nucleolus as segmented by Cfi1/Net1 was used.
-To calculate the relative enrichment of Mob1 at the SPB or in the nucleolus, Mob1 intensities at these sites as defined above were normalized to the median intensity of Mob1 in the cytosol which was defined as the cell area with cell cycle marker area subtracted (Icytosol):ISPB or nucleolus / Icytosol−1.
+For Mob1 localization at the SPBs ($I_{SPB}$), maximum intensity of Mob1 at SPBs (dilated from the SPB area based on segmentation of Spc42) was used given that the size of SPBs (~100 nm) is within the diffraction limit of light microscopy.
+For Mob1 localization in the nucleolus ($I_{nucleolus}$), the median intensity of Mob1 in the nucleolus as segmented by Cfi1/Net1 was used.
+To calculate the relative enrichment of Mob1 at the SPB or in the nucleolus, Mob1 intensities at these sites as defined above were normalized to the median intensity of Mob1 in the cytosol which was defined as the cell area with cell cycle marker area subtracted $(I_{cytosol}):I_{SPB or nucleolus} / I_{cytosol}−1$.
 For the Dbf2-Mob1 kinase activity reporter, NLSCdc14, its translocation from the nucleus into the cytoplasm was quantified with the coefficient of variation (CV) of the pixel intensities within the dividing cell.
 CV is defined as the standard deviation divided by the mean.

-To quantify Cdc14 release from the nucleolus, the ratio of Cdc14 intensity to Cfi1/Net1 intensity  (ICdc14/ICfi1) was calculated for each pixel within the nucleolus as segmented using Cfi1/Net1 and averaged.
+To quantify Cdc14 release from the nucleolus, the ratio of Cdc14 intensity to Cfi1/Net1 intensity $(I_{Cdc14}/I_{Cfi1})$ was calculated for each pixel within the nucleolus as segmented using Cfi1/Net1 and averaged.

 Single cell traces were aligned based on the timing of anaphase onset or the movement of a SPB into the bud as indicated in figures and averaged.
-95% confidence intervals were calculated as μ±1.96*σ/n, where µ and σ denote the mean and standard deviation respectively and n is the number of cells measured.
+95% confidence intervals were calculated as $\mu\pm1.96*\sigma/\sqrt{n}$, where µ and σ denote the mean and standard deviation respectively and n is the number of cells measured.

-## Immunoblot analysis
+### Immunoblot analysis

 Log-phase cultures of cells grown in YEP + 2% glucose were harvested and treated with 5% trichloroacetic acid (TCA) at 4°C overnight.
 TCA treated cell pellets were washed with acetone, air dried, and resuspended in lysis buffer (10 mM Tris, 1 mM EDTA, 2.75 mM DTT, pH = 8).
 Cells were lysed by bead-beating using a Multivortexer (max speed, 20 min) and glass beads at 4°C and followed by boiling in SDS PAGE protein loading buffer for 5 min.
 Lysates were clarified by centrifugation and were resolved on a 15-well NuPAGE 4–12% Bis-Tris protein gel (Thermo Fisher Scientific) prior to transfer onto nitrocellulose membranes.
 GFP-Mob1 and variants were detected using an anti-GFP antibody (Clontech, JL-8) at a 1:1000 dilution.
 Nud1-13myc and Cfi1/Net1-3myc were detected using an anti-Myc antibody (Abcam, 9E10) at a 1:500 dilution.
 Mob1-V5-TurboID was detected using an anti-V5 antibody (Invitrogen) at a 1:2000 dilution.
 Kar2 was detected using a rabbit anti-Kar2 antiserum at a 1:200,000 dilution.
 Secondary antibodies were used at a 1: 10,000 dilution.
 Blots were imaged using the ECL Plus system (GE Healthcare).

-## TurboID-MS and streptavidin gel-shift assay
+### TurboID-MS and streptavidin gel-shift assay

 To identify biotinylated proteins as a result of interaction or physical proximity with TurboID tagged bait protein by mass spectrometry (MS), log-phase cells with TurboID tagged bait and untagged control cells were grown in YEP + 2% glucose + 50 μM biotin at room temperature for 3.5 hr (approximately two doublings).
 Approximately 40 OD of cells were harvested for each sample and were treated with 5% TCA at 4°C for a minimum of 10 min.
 TCA treated cells were pelleted, washed with 50 mM Tris (pH = 7.5) and acetone, and dried.
 Dried cell pellets were resuspended in lysis buffer (50 mM Tris, pH 7.5, 1 mM EDTA, 5 mM DTT, 1 mM PMSF, and complete mini protease inhibitor cocktail by Roche) and were lysed by bead-beating with chilled MiniBeadbeater (Biospec) and glass beads for 5 min followed by boiling in 1% SDS for 5 min.
 Lysates were diluted with RIPA buffer (50 mM Tris, pH 7.5, 150 mM NaCl, 0.1% SDS, 0.5% sodium deoxycholate, 1% NP40) and clarified by centrifugation.
 Protein concentration of the lysates was measured by Bradford assay.
 350 μl of MyOne streptavidin C1 dynabeads (Thermo Fisher Scientific) were washed twice with RIPA buffer, incubated with clarified lysates containing ~3 mg of total protein for each sample with rotation for 1 hr at room temperature, then moved to 4°C and incubated overnight with rotation.
 On the second day, the supernatants (flow through) were removed and the beads were washed twice with 1 ml of 0.1 M Na2CO3, once with 1 ml of 2 M urea in 10 mM Tris (pH = 7.5), and twice with 1 ml RIPA buffer.
 Bound proteins were eluted by boiling the beads in 30 μl of 3× protein loading buffer supplemented with 2 mM biotin.
 Small aliquots of samples were saved along the process to monitor for the enrichment for biotinylated proteins by immunoblotting for V5 (included in the TurboID tagged bait) and biotin.